wordofwarning/wordofwarning.org/current/2014-turn/index.md

 A documentary about Tom Bowes Dance performing *Brute* in Turn 2013 is [here](http://vimeo.com/66465915).

 ####Credits
 Co-produced by hÅb, Contact, Dance Manchester + Live at LICA.
+A greenroom legacy project.